sksamuel/scrimage/README.md

 I say mostly immutable because for some operations creating a copy of the underlying image would prove expensive (think a filter on a 8000 x 6000 image where you do not care about keeping the original in memory).
-For these kinds of operations Scrimage supports a MutableImage instance for which operations that are able to be performed in place act on the original data.
+For these kinds of operations Scrimage supports a MutableImage instance where operations that can be performed in place mutate the original.

 [![Build Status](https://travis-ci.org/sksamuel/scrimage.png)](https://travis-ci.org/sksamuel/scrimage)